Jun

 In the city of Worms in Germany, there is a monument to the Protestant Reformation, which includes Peter Waldo of France, Jan Hus of Bohemia, and John Wycliffe of England.
 But standing above them all is Martin Luther of Germany.
 Luther was famously called to the assembly of Worms in 1521 by the Roman Catholic Church to answer the charges against him of heresy, for forty-one of his ninety-five theses.
 History remembers Martin Luther (1483-1546) as the one who started the Protestant Reformation.
 Yet credit for it all must go to John Wycliffe (1328-1384).
-Luther and also Jan Hus (1369-1415) owe their ideas to Wycliffe, even the notion that the practice of indulgence was a doctrine and commandment of men rather than of God.
+Luther and also Jan Hus (1369-1415) owe their ideas to Wycliffe.
+This includes the notion that the practice of indulgence was a doctrine and a commandment of men rather than of God.
 Even the criticism of Ulrich Zwingli (1484-1531) against the doctrine of transubstantiation was first made by Wycliffe.

 John Wycliffe was a teacher at Oxford University, and also a rector and priest of Lutterworth.
 Wycliffe was the first of the “Bible-men”, someone who considered the Word of God and the Gospel more important than any ceremony or tradition of Christendom.
 What Wycliffe sought to do was provide a Bible in the vernacular so that everyone could read scripture, not merely the privileged clergy who were schooled in Latin.
 He had the right idea but not the proper source material.
 Wycliffe translated the Bible from Latin to Middle English.
-Since the Latin had long been corrupted, Wycliffe’s Bible was not altogether correct.
+Since the Latin had long been corrupted, Wycliffe’s Bible was not quite correct.

 It would take the fall of Constantinople in 1453, which brought long-forgotten Greek manuscripts of the New Testament to Europe, and also the scholarly brilliance of Desiderius Erasmus (1466-1536) of Rotterdam, to produce the Textus Receptus, the foundation of a correct New Testament.
 As for the Old Testament, Jews have long preserved the accuracy of the Masoretic Text.